Join Dream Author

 Will I get a qualification at the end of the programme?

 Yes!
 You will be a graduate of the Dream Author programme.
 You’ll be invited to an in-person Dream Author graduation event, with the first of these taking place in November 2021 in either London or Cambridge.
 You will have a chance to graduate at the first of these events that happens after you have completed the programme.
-Also, when you’re coming to the end of your fourteen months in Dream Author, we will offer you the chance to join the Dream Author Advanced programme and then the Life Membership.
-Most of our original members who joined in April 2019 have now joined Advanced.
+Also, when you’re coming to the end of your fourteen months in Dream Author, we will offer you the chance to join our advanced Dream Author Experience programme and then the Life Membership.
+Most of our original members who joined in April 2019 have now joined our advanced Dream Author Experience programme.
 Once you get a taste of Dream Author, you might not want to live without it!

 Will dream Dream Author teach me how to improve my writing?